Noel Kempff Mercado

 Flora Ecosystems

 The park encompasses five major ecosystems that together contain an estimated 4,000 plant species, many endemic to the region.
-Tall Amazonian rainforest dominates the northern and western portions, with emergent trees of Brazil nut, mahogany, and ceiba reaching heights exceeding 45 meters.
+[1] Tall Amazonian rainforest dominates the northern and western portions, with emergent trees of Brazil nut, mahogany, and ceiba reaching heights exceeding 45 meters.
 Cerrado savanna covers extensive areas of the central and southern sections, characterized by fire-adapted grasses and scattered, twisted trees with thick corky bark.
 The Huanchaca Plateau summit supports a unique mosaic of grassland, scrubby cerrado, and gallery forest along seasonal streams that has been compared to the tepuis of Venezuela.
 Semi-deciduous dry forest occurs in the transition zones between rainforest and savanna.
 Riparian forests along the Iténez and Paraguá rivers form dense corridors of towering trees and lianas.
-The park's flora includes numerous species of orchids, bromeliads, and medicinal plants used by indigenous communities.

 Geology

-The dominant geological feature of the park is the Huanchaca Plateau, also known as the Serranía de Huanchaca, a Precambrian sandstone mesa that rises abruptly 500 to 600 meters above the surrounding Amazonian lowlands.
-The plateau is composed of quartzite and sandstone dating to approximately 1 billion years ago, part of the Brazilian Shield that represents some of the oldest exposed rock in South America.
-The flat-topped mesa with its sheer cliff faces inspired Arthur Conan Doyle's novel 'The Lost World,' and its isolation has indeed created conditions for unique biological communities on the summit.
+The dominant geological feature of the park is the Huanchaca Plateau (also known as the Serranía de Huanchaca), a Precambrian sandstone mesa whose sheer cliff faces rise 200 to 700 meters above the surrounding Amazonian lowlands.
+[1] The plateau is composed of quartzite and sandstone dating to approximately 1 billion years ago, part of the Brazilian Shield that represents some of the oldest exposed rock in South America.
+The flat-topped mesa and its dramatic escarpment inspired Arthur Conan Doyle's novel The Lost World — explorer Percy Fawcett surveyed the area in 1908 and showed photographs of the plateau to Doyle, who used it as the model for his fictional 'Lost World.'
 Below the plateau, the lowlands consist of more recent sedimentary deposits including laterite soils and alluvial formations along the river systems.
-Spectacular waterfalls cascade from the plateau edges, including the Arcoíris and Federico Ahlfeld falls, where streams plunge over the cliff faces into the forest below.
-The geological contrast between the ancient plateau and the younger lowlands creates the habitat diversity that underlies the park's biological richness.
+Spectacular waterfalls cascade from the plateau edges where streams plunge over the cliff faces into the forest below.

 Climate And Weather

 Noel Kempff Mercado experiences a tropical wet-dry climate with a pronounced dry season from May through September and a wet season from October through April.
-Annual rainfall varies across the park from approximately 1,400 millimeters in the drier southern areas to over 2,000 millimeters in the wetter northern forests.
+Annual rainfall varies across the park from approximately 1,400 mm in the drier southern areas to over 2,000 mm in the wetter northern forests.
 Mean annual temperature is approximately 25 to 26 degrees Celsius, with the hottest months of October and November averaging above 28 degrees Celsius.
 During the dry season, cold fronts known as surazos sweep northward from Patagonia, bringing brief but dramatic temperature drops to as low as 5 degrees Celsius at lowland elevations.
 The Huanchaca Plateau summit experiences cooler temperatures and different precipitation patterns than the lowlands, contributing to its distinct biological communities.
 Fire is a natural component of the cerrado ecosystem during the dry season, though human-set fires from surrounding areas can threaten the park's forest margins.

 Human History